ainblockchain/bert-online/AIN.md

   }
 ```

-Note that "context" and "qas" correspond to the reading passages and the questions, respectively.
+Note that "context" and "qas" in the input correspond to the reading passages and the questions, respectively.

 The output includes prediction results and n-best predictions results: